A new study says Trump's health care policies killed hundreds of thousands of Americans

 In a scathing new report, a team of medical experts at the Lancet determined that hundreds of thousands of people in the United States died unnecessarily as a result of former President Trump’s policies—even before the pandemic.

 The report considers Trump’s environmental protection rollbacks, attacks on the Affordable Care Act, and cuts to public health funding.
 The results are grim.
-By comparing premature death rates in the United States to those of other G7 nations, the paper’s authors determined that Trump’s presidency led to 461,000 unnecessary deaths in 2018.
-The paper also concludes that Trump’s politicization of the pandemic and failure to implement commonsense strategies to slow the spread of the virus accounted for 40 percent of preventable COVID deaths.
+By comparing premature death rates in the United States to those of other G7 nations, the paper’s authors determined that the United States experienced 461,000 unnecessary deaths in 2018.
+The paper also concludes that Trump’s politicization of the pandemic and failure to implement commonsense strategies to slow the spread of the virus, along with insufficient public health policies in the decades leading up to the pandemic, accounted for 40 percent of preventable COVID deaths.

 To make matters worse, Trump’s presidency, as I’ve written previously, reversed the Obama-era trend of increased insured rates, with 2.3 million more Americans lacking insurance in 2019 than when Trump took office.
 Trump’s attempts to roll back Medicaid coverage, and the confusion that resulted, were the biggest contributors to the increased uninsured rates.